schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Despotism

-A sawing machine operator explains a negligence at a adult chapel.
+A sawing machine operator explains a negligence at an adult chapel.

 ## Canonical Plurality